 Experiences & Amenities

-Kissimmee Prairie Preserve State Park offers excellent seasonal birding opportunities for the nature tourist.
-The Park offers refuge to six federally threatened and endangered species, and a further six species of special concern.
-Highlights of a birding trip to Kissimmee Prairie may include the Florida Grasshopper Sparrow, Burrowing Owl, Crested Caracara, Wood Stork and the seasonally sited White-Tail Kite with many other possibilities.
-The Park also has enough varied habitats, including wetlands, dry prairie, and hardwood hammocks, to offer the bird watching, nature tourist a full day of recreation.
+Kissimmee Prairie Preserve State Park offers excellent seasonal birding opportunities.
+The park offers refuge to six federally threatened and endangered species and an additional six species of special concern.
+Highlights of a birding trip to Kissimmee Prairie may include the Florida grasshopper sparrow, burrowing owls, crested caracaras and wood storks.

-The elusive White-Tailed Kites are back in Kissimmee Prairie Preserve State Park!
-There has been a pair of White-Tailed Kites frequenting a few oak snags just west of the Prairie Loop Trail, 60 meters north of the Primitive Campsite Hammock.
-There is no nest present in the oak snags as of yet but one of these snags historically has been home to a Swallow-Tailed Kite nest.
-There are also a few Swallow-Tailed Kites in the preserve.
-The Swallow-Tailed Kites are uncharacteristically early this year, they should be here in late Spring or early Summer.
-Come in to the office and let one of our preserve staff members point you in the right direction of either of these majestic birds.
+The elusive white-tailed kites have returned to Kissimmee Prairie Preserve State Park!
+There has been a pair of white-tailed kites frequenting a few oak snags just west of the Prairie Loop Trail, 60 meters north of the Primitive Campsite Hammock.
+There is no nest present in the oak snags but one of these snags historically has been home to a swallow-tailed kite nest.
+There are a few swallow-tailed kites in the preserve.
+Let one of our preserve staff members point you in the right direction of either of these majestic birds.